CleverTap/clevertap-android-sdk/docs/CTPUSHTEMPLATES.md

 If at least 3 icons are not retrieved, the library doesn't render any notification.
 The bifurcation of each CTA is captured in the event Notification Clicked with in the property `wzrk_c2a`.

+If user clicks on any notification area except the five & close icons, then by default it will launch an activity intent.

 <img src="https://github.com/CleverTap/clevertap-android-sdk/blob/master/static/fiveicon.png" width="412" height="100">

 ## Timer Template